Understanding Eviction Reports

 "This applicant cannot be conducted through the automated system at this time."

-This message is often caused by the subject's common name or other factors that have initiated a manual review.
+This message is often caused by the subject's common name or by other factors that trigger a manual review.
 While it can take 1-3 business days to release the report, it is typically completed much faster.
-Please choose "Reload From Source" in 1-3 business days to check for updates.
+Please choose "Reload From Source" to check for updates in 1-3 business days.

 "Report Not Available Due to Regulatory Restrictions."

-This message means that the jurisdiction for which this report was ordered may not allow this data to be used for tenant screening purposes.
-This does not indicate that the subject does or does not have an eviction record, but rather that the data is restricted from use in this manner
+This message indicates that the jurisdiction for which this report was ordered may not allow this data to be used for tenant screening.
+This does not indicate that the subject does or does not have an eviction record, but rather that the data is restricted from use in this manner.

 Important Note: The Public records used in this system are made available as provided by the source.
 Rentec Direct, LLC, including its affiliates or vendors, does not warranty the accuracy or completeness of the information contained in the reports provided.